issamohamed/Minerva/README.md

 ---
 > 🚧 **Work in Progress** — This project is actively under development.
-> (currently tying database schema to express.js server for some api endpoint testing & rewriting the connection pooling)
+> (currently tying database schema to the proper number of various api endpoints to outsource each task's computational labor.)

 ## Getting Started